 Although combination therapies with mAbs have been effective in a number of indications, the administration of separate agents that each rely on their own mode and locus of action sets clear limits to efficacy and safety.
 The use of multispecific molecules, however, allows for the design of entirely novel mechanisms of action combined in one agent.
 A first generation of bi-specific cancer immunotherapies has already shown impressive efficacy in certain blood cancers.
 Their mechanism of action is based on the concomitant binding of a tumor associated antigen and CD3 on T killer cells to eliminate cancer cells.
 Numab is designing and developing the next generation of safer and more efficacious multispecific drugs.
 This includes approaches to further expand on the concept of specific engagement of cytotoxic immune cells, as well as combining novel synergistic functions and higher specificities in one single molecule.
 Numab’s heterodimeric multispecific MATCH format allows to rapidly and accurately characterize combinations of various binding specificities, thereby directly yielding potential development candidates.
 The half-life can easily be modulated by the addition of our building block binding to human serum albumin.
 Numab is constantly expanding its toolbox of stable Fv modules to address various immuno-oncology targets, such as CD3 or checkpoint inhibitors, as well as classical immunology targets.

-Egan TJ et al. Novel multispecific heterodimeric antibody format allowing modular assembly of variable domain fragments. mAbs 2016; accepted author version
+DOWNLOAD Egan TJ et al. Novel multispecific heterodimeric antibody format allowing modular assembly of variable domain fragments.
+MABS 2017; 9:68-84 (PDF)

 Rabbit antibodies –high yield of high affinity